Celesca/FinalProject-Frontend-DevInit/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+First you need to setting up your locally folder.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is how to list things you need to use the software and how to install them via npm.
 * npm
   ```sh
   npm install npm@latest -g